 New York City itself has 14 miles of beaches so you can stay in the city to enjoy a beach.
 Our first pick is a New York beach that was widened with the sand from from beaches in Queens and New Jersey.
 When it opened in 1936, it was nicknamed the “Riviera of New York,” and 50,000 people arrived the first weekend.
 There are now playgrounds and facilities and the beach remains pretty nice and just a short drive from Manhattan.

 2. Fire Island

 The best way to get to Fire Island is to park your car at the ferry and leave it there.
 Once on the island, walking and bicycling will get you around.
 Fire Island is known for protected beaches interspersed with seasonal resort communities.
 On the western tip, Robert Moses State Park offers the best sand and scenery in the area and offers the perfect picnic spot along with access to the 19th-century Fire Island Lighthouse.

 3. Cooper’s Beach, Hamptons

 This seven-mile stretch of gorgeous white sand along the Atlantic shoreline consistently shows up on lists of the top beaches In North America.
-Cooper’s Beach (pictured above) costs $40 for a day pass in season.
+Cooper’s Beach (pictured above) costs $40 USD for a day pass in season.
 You can then pay more for chair and umbrella rentals, bathrooms, showers, the beachside grill and a large concession stands for ice cream and snacks.
 It can therefore get quite pricy.
 I suggest going just before the high season begins, when parking and the entire beach is free and the sunbathers are sparse.

 4. Ocean City, New Jersey